wdmssk/netty-example-https/README.md

 <br/><br/>

 A production project __SHOULD NOT INCLUDE__ keystore or keystore configuration parameters.
-Including them in the project is against the certificate and keystore best practices.
+Including them in Jar files/application archive files is against the SSL/TLS and keystore best practices.
 The *src/main/resources/security* directory contains the keystore (*svr_netty.p12* - containing the server private key, and certificate), and Keystore configuration file (*security-config.properties*).
 These files were included in the sample project to enable quick tests and experiments.

-The keys, certificates, and keystore in *src/main/resources/security* directory were generated as described in section 3.3.
+The keys, certificates, and keystore in *src/main/resources/security* directory were generated as described in section 3.4.

 ## 3. How to to Create a Netty HTTPS Server

-### 3.1 Certificate and Keystore Management Best Practices
+### 3.1 SSL/TLS and Keystore Best Practices

-Best practices for certificates and security [[1](README.md#4-references), [2](README.md#4-references)] is to secure the private keys.
+One fundamental best practice for SSL/TLS is to keep the private keys as secure as possible (see for e.g. [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html), and [SSL/TLS Best Practices](https://www.ssl.com/guide/ssl-best-practices/)).
 HSM (hardware security module), secret manager, and keystore files can be used to secure the keys.

-Keystore files are the de-facto “secrets repository” for Java/JVM-based applications.
+Keystore files are the de-facto “secrets repository” for Java/JVM-based applications (see [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html)).

-Other relevant certificates and security best practices [[1](README.md#4-references), [2](README.md#4-references), [3](README.md#4-references), [4](README.md#4-references)] include:
+This repository addresses the implementation of a Netty HTTPS/SSL server using keystore.

-- Do not package keystore files and keystore configuration files (including passwords) inside Jar files/application archive files.
+Other relevant SSL/TLS and keystore best practices include:

-- Use standard operating system access security protocols to protect keystore files and keystore configuration files (including passwords).
+- Do not package keystore files and keystore configuration files (including passwords) inside Jar files/application archive files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html), [Where to store Java keystore password?](https://security.stackexchange.com/questions/31050/where-to-store-java-keystore-password), and [How can I protect MySQL username and password from decompiling?](https://stackoverflow.com/questions/442862/how-can-i-protect-mysql-username-and-password-from-decompiling/442872#442872)).
-- Use the PKCS12 Format for keystores.
+- Use standard operating system access security protocols to protect keystore files and keystore configuration files (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html)).

-The sample implementation is intended to be used as reference for implementing a Netty HTTPS/SSL server using keystore.
+- Use the PKCS12 Format for keystores (see: [Certificates and Security Best Practices](https://myarch.com/cert-book/index.html)).

-The following topics provide additional information necessary to implement a Netty HTTPS server compliant with the best practices.
+The following subsections provide additional information necessary to implement a Netty HTTPS server compliant with the best practices.

 ### 3.2 General Structure of a Netty HTTPS Server